perseids-project/imgspect/LOG.md

 Mostly fixed.
 There are some issues... there is slight shifting at high zoom levels.
 I don't know what's causing it just yet.

 There are more important problems I need to work out.
 The first problem I should tackle is creating x buttons on the imgbits to delete them.

+## 2014-01-06

+### imgspect

+So let me reiterate my tasks.

+1. Fix the imgbit removal bug.
+2. Fix the zoom.
+3. Roll into perseids.

+12:55 - So I think I just fixed the imgbit removal bug.